Welcome to the Office for the Arts!

 Do you have virtual Office Hours?

-Our staff is availabe to you virtually during regular working hours – 9 a.m.-5 p.m.
-ET – but please reach out any time.
-If you have a question, please contact our staff.
+Yes!
+Our staff is ready and waiting to meet with you both virtually and in-person.
+If you have a question or want to make an appointment, please contact our staff.
 We want to hear from you!

 During Covid-19, are there opportunities to meet with artists?

 Yes!
-All visiting artists and Learning from Performer events will take place virtually for the near future, although we expect to host in-person visiting artists very soon.
-The best news is: We had tremendous success with virtual conversations and workshops during the pandemic.
+All visiting artists and Learning from Performer events are taking place both in-person and virtually for the near future, although we expect to have more in-person opportunities during Wintersession and the Spring '22 semester --including ARTS FIRST '22.
 To stay informed, sign up for The Beat weekly emails.

 Reach out to Alicia Anstead, Associate Director for Programming.